top of page

 Close up of an orange and brown butterfly on white flowers and blurred background

-A delicate butterfly pauses on a cluster of daisies, with dreamy bokeh lights adding a whimsical touch—just as you came to mind (Pexels, Lucas George Wendt).
+A delicate butterfly pauses on a cluster of daisies, with dreamy bokeh lights adding a whimsical touch— just as you came to mind (Pexels, Lucas George Wendt).

 You catch the lyrics of a song on the radio, and they deeply resonate with your current life situation.
 It's as if those words were crafted just for you.
 Similarly, a butterfly lands on your shoulder right when you're thinking about someone who has recently passed away.
 Or you think of someone and they call you the next day.
 You might even see a symbol or number appearing frequently.

-Connecting Our Inner and Outer Worlds
+Connecting Our Worlds

 In their research on the phenomenon, Dr. Russo-Netzer and Dr. Tamar Icekson discovered that certain conditions must be met for synchronicity to take place.
 Initially, an individual must observe an event in their external environment.
 Subsequently, they need to identify a connection within their internal world.
 This process should occur simultaneously, she explained to us.